Master of Transnational History

 Courses

-ThePSL Master of Transnational History is run by the École Nationale des Chartes - PSL andthe École normale supérieure - PSL.
+ThePSL Master of Transnational History is jointly supervised by the École nationale des chartes - PSL and the École normale supérieure - PSL.

 Presentation

-Transnational history, whose issues overlap with those of global, imperial, connected, cross-cultural history, and cultural transfer, can be defined as an open approach that seeks to question usual divisions and compartmentalisation.
+Transnational history touches on global, imperial, connected and cross-cultural history and cultural transfer issues.
+It can be defined as an open approach that seeks to question the usual divisions and compartmentalization of historical science.

-Transnational history focuses on mobility and circulation (of people, ideas, objects, texts, works of art), the history of globalisation, interactions and connections.
-It also provides an opportunity to revisit classic issues such as the construction of the modern state, the origins of the French Revolution, the nationalisation of European societies or the wars of the 20th century.
+Transnational history focuses on mobility and circulation (of people, ideas, objects, texts, works of art), and on the history of globalisation, interactions and connections.
+The discipline also revisits traditional questions such as the construction of the modern state, the origins of the French Revolution, the nationalisation of European societies or the wars of the 20th century.

 This master's degree is affiliated to the Translitteræ graduate programme.